-On Saturday 8th October, third-year Law student at the University of Warwick Rishabh Talera became one of the latest victims of the so-called ‘killer clown’ craze.
+On Saturday 8th October, a Warwick student became one of the latest victims of the so-called ‘killer clown’ craze.
 The worldwide phenomenon began in the USA over the summer, prompting thousands more to dress up as the circus character and terrorise communities.
-While Rishabh’s flatmates managed to convince him that the majority of attacks of this kind are “not motivated in bad faith” and are the result of people joking around, the trend preys on a very common fear in the Western world.
+While the student’s flatmates managed to convince them that the majority of attacks of this kind are “not motivated in bad faith” and are the result of people joking around, the trend preys on a very common fear in the Western world.
 But why are we so afraid of clowns?

 A well-known stock character in Italian Commedia Dell’arte from the 16th century onwards, the ‘clown’ archetype evolved from other, similar roles such as the harlequin, the fool or the peasant.
 Its origins as a circus act can be traced back to the 19th century, where its oversized clothing and exaggerated facial expressions were developed, most notably by Joey Grimaldi and Tom Belling.